Modes of Study

 Some students with disability choose to study part-time.
 This can assist with a more gradual and often more successful transition into tertiary study.
 It can also be helpful if you need to balance other demands and responsibilities with your study requirements.

-At university, you may choose to fast-track your studies by combining two degrees through a structured combined (or double) degree program.
+At university, you may choose to fast-track your studies by combining two degrees through a structured combined (or double/dual) degree program.
 Combined courses allow students to complete two degrees faster than if you completed one degree after the other, and more cheaply.
 The usual structure for a combined degree involves enrolment in the essential subject requirements for each degree, but with no free-choice electives.

 Some university providers offer another fast-tracking option where you can add a unit to your full-time study load - also known as an overload.
 Most full-time university students enrol in four units; if approved to take an overload, you may be able to enrol in five units, depending on the provider.